 What is the High Roller Las Vegas?

 Standing at 550 feet tall the Las Vegas Highroller is an observation wheel in the same vein as the London Eye.
-Theses Giant Ferris wheels offer a very stable slow rotation that feels more like a building than a Ferris wheel.
-As of 2018, the Wheel is still the Tallest in the world (New York and Dubai have rivals under construction).
+These Giant Ferris wheels offer a very stable slow rotation that feels more like a building than a Ferris wheel.
+As of 2021, the Wheel is still the Tallest in the world (Dubai has a rival under construction).
 As the wheel rotates the Observations PODs offer fantastic 360 Degree views of the City from RIGHT in the heart of it.

 Being Vegas there is a twist and that comes in the form of an optional Open bar for the 30mins it takes for the wheel to whizz, or crawl depending on your perspective, around its rotation.

-Time may be ticking on the Status as worlds largest as the Ain Dubai‘s scheduled opening date is fast approaching…but it is already 5 years behind!
+Time may be ticking on the Status as the world’s largest as Ain Dubai‘s scheduled opening date is fast approaching…but it is already 5 years behind!

 Day – Online Price